Speakers

 2025 Speakers

-Presenter: Jenell larsen temepel
+Presenter: Jenell larsen tempel

 Jenell Larsen Tempel, Ph.D., is a wildlife biologist based in Juneau, Alaska.
 Jenell’s background and Ph.D. research include fisheries and marine mammal work.
 It wasn’t until she joined the Threatened, Endangered and Diversity Program at the Alaska Department of Fish & Game in 2020, that she began working on shorebirds and launched a project studying Red Knots in Controller Bay.
 In her role as the Endangered Species Biologist, she serves on working groups and recovery teams for threatened and endangered species, coordinates state responses to federal Endangered Species Act listing decisions and conducts research on Species of Greatest Conservation Need across the state.
 After working on Red Knots for 4 years, Jenell has become captivated by shorebirds and has plans to continue shorebird research projects in Alaska.